What To Do With All the Photos On Your Smartphone

 Create a Physical Album

 Creating a photobook through a popular app is a smart and affordable option to consider.
 Shutterfly makes it easy, with their “style for every story” photo books.
 They have a free 24-hour design service and easy DIY options for those who want complete control over how their memories are displayed.
 Also, photobooks are a great option because they require no storage and allow you to free up space on your phone, if you’re okay with getting rid of the digital files of the photos.

 Utilize Social Media

-Safeguard life’s most precious memories and don’t let them sit on your phone where they can be forgotten – or worse, lost during a disaster.
+Safeguard life’s most precious memories.
+Don’t let them sit on your phone where they can be forgotten – or worse, lost during a disaster.
 Head over to your local Verizon Victra store to explore all your storage options.
-Our tech experts are always eager to assist with any questions you may have about digital photo albums so that life’s greatest captures can be treasured by family for decades to come.
+Our tech experts are ready to assist with any questions you may have about digital photo albums so that life’s greatest captures can be treasured by family for decades to come.